Download and setup KEGG KOfam HMM profiles plus KEGG MODULE and KEGG BRITE data.

 This program seems to know what its doing.
 It needs no input material from its user.
 Good program.

 anvi-setup-kegg-kofams downloads and organizes data from KEGG for use by other programs, namely anvi-run-kegg-kofams and anvi-estimate-metabolism.
-It downloads HMM profiles from the KOfam database as well as metabolism information such as that stored in the KEGG MODULES resource.
-The KOfam profiles are prepared for later use by the HMMER software, and the metabolism information is made accessible to other anvi’o programs as a modules-db.
+It downloads HMM profiles from the KOfam database as well as the metabolism information of KEGG MODULES and the functional classification information of KEGG BRITE.
+The KOfam profiles are prepared for later use by the HMMER software, and the information from MODULES and BRITE is made accessible to other anvi’o programs as a modules-db.
 This program generates a directory with these files (kegg-data), which by default is located at

 If you do not provide any arguments to this program, the KOfam profiles and KEGG information will be set up in the default KEGG data directory.